markandre13/makehuman.js/README.md

 Proxies provide additional meshes, e.g. teeth, tounge, eyes, alternative body meshes and cloth.

-The proxy files contain data created with [MakeClothes](https://github.com/makehumancommunity/community-plugins-makeclothes) which can transform the morphed/posed basemesh into a proxy mesh.
+The proxy files contain data which is used to transform the morphed/posed basemesh into a proxy mesh.
+These files are created with [MakeClothes](https://github.com/makehumancommunity/community-plugins-makeclothes).

 ```js
 class Proxy {